hcsalmon1/Unidiomatic-Rust-Compiler-Project/README.md

 <b>__Why no iterators?__</b>

+I'm sick of people telling me to use them over index based loops.
-This project is not suited at all to using them, even though they are everywhere in Rust.
+Plus this project is not suited at all to using them, even though they are everywhere in Rust.
 The parsing section alone is not suited to iterators at all.

 The parsing logic: